Gulab Jamun Cake Recipe: A Sweet Fusion of Tradition and Modern Indulgence

 • Whipped cream or vanilla buttercream

-• A few chopped pistachios and rose petals for an extra festive touch
+• Chopped pistachios and dried rose petals

 1. Preheat and Prepare